richardthorp/rodeo/README.md

 <a name="tech"></a>
 ## Languages and Technologies
 ### Languages
-The front-end of the website is build with HTML, CSS and JavaScript and the back-end in Python.
+The front-end of the website is built with HTML, CSS and JavaScript and the back-end in Python.

 ### Technologies
 #### IDE and Version control and Deployment